drush-ops/drush/README.txt

   $ which drush

+5. Also Optional.
+See examples/example.bashrc for instructions on how to add some very useful shell aliases that provides even tighter integration between drush and bash.

-5. Optional.
-See top of drush.complete.sh file for instructions adding bash completion for drush command to your shell.
+6. Optional.
+If you didn't source it in Step 5 above, see top of drush.complete.sh file for instructions adding bash completion for drush command to your shell.
 Once configured, completion works for site aliases, command names, shell aliases, global options, and command-specific options.

-6. Also Optional.
-See examples/example.bashrc for instructions on how to add some very useful shell aliases that provides even tighter integration between drush and bash.

 ADDITIONAL CONFIGURATIONS FOR MAMP: